Our History & Future

-The Aboriginal Medical Service Redfern (AMS Redfern) established in 1971, was the first Aboriginal Community Controlled Health Service in Australia, and is instrumental in providing the foundation for many other Aboriginal community organization/s that provide a similar health care model for Aboriginal people.
+The Aboriginal Medical Service Redfern (AMS Redfern – est. 1971), was the first Aboriginal Community Controlled Health Service in Australia, and was instrumental in providing the foundation for many other Aboriginal community organisations that provide a similar health care model for Aboriginal people.

 AMS Early Days